ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 In TLS 1.2, the ClientHello, ServerHello and Certificate messages are all sent in clear-text, however in TLS 1.3, the Certificate message is encrypted thereby hiding the server identity from any intermediary.
 Note that even *if* the SNI is provided (in cleartext) by the client, there is no guarantee that the actual server responding is the one indicated in the SNI from the client.

 Example scenarios that are impacted by this involve selective network security, such as whitelists or blacklists based on security intelligence, regulatory requirements, categories (e.g. financial services), etc. An added challenge is that some of these scenarios require the middlebox to perform inspection, whereas other scenarios require the middlebox to *not* perform inspection.
+Note that the use cases cited here assume a conformant client and server that are not actively trying to evade the middlebox inspection.
+A non-conformant client and server that collude can always evade middlebox inspection if the middlebox policy is based on information provided by the client or server, such as SNI or certificate.

 ###Resumption and Pre-Shared Key